karimassi/netviz/milestones/milestone2.md

 > For this visualization, we will need `D3` and the `d3-cloud` plugin.
 The lecture on text visualization will be useful here.

 <br></br>
+<br></br>

 <img align="right" width="400" height="300" src="sketches/ages.jpg"></img>

-Netflix is a great source of entertainment for teenagers and younger children.
-However, content appropriate to their ages should be available in order not to upset their parents.
+Netflix is a great source of entertainment for teenagers and younger children and should therefore offer content appropriate to their ages.
 Let's see if Netflix made sure this is the case.
 In this visualization, we will show the proportion of all content each age rating occupies at a given point in time.
-Using a bar plot (similar to an age-distribution pyramid plot), we will show this while making distinguishing movies from series.
+Using a bar plot (similar to an age-distribution pyramid plot), we will show this with the movies on one side, and the series on the other.
 The plot will be animated over time.
 Under it, there will be a Netflix-style action bar, where the user can pause/play, restart and navigate through the animation.
 > We will need `D3` for this visualization.

 <br></br>
+<br></br>

 <img align="left" width="400" height="300" src="sketches/genres.jpg"></img>

-Finally, we expect content to provide us with content that feeds our craving for spicy Dramas on Tuesday evenings, and our lust for comedies on week-end mornings.
+Finally, we expect Netflix to provide us with content that feeds our craving for spicy Dramas on Tuesday evenings, and our lust for comedies on week-end mornings.
 The content's genres could also be seasonal.
 Using a Sankey diagram, we will show the breakdown of content across months and genres.
-Sankey diagrams can quickly become cluttered.
+Those diagrams can quickly become cluttered.
 Therefore, when selecting a month, the visualization will highlight all flow outgoing from that month, into the corresponding genres.
 Similarly, when selecting a genre, the flow to all the corresponding months will be highlighted.
-Moreover, the plot will be animated, so that we can visualize differences in across years.
+Moreover, the plot will be animated, so that we can visualize differences across years.
 > We will need `D3` and the `d3-sankey` plugin.
 The lectures on maps and graphs might come in handy in this case.

 <br></br>